 - Press the 'Enter' key to save your domain name.

 - Click Save.

 - Click 'Create Credentials' in the top menu.

 - Select 'OAuth client ID' from the dropdown menu.

 - Give a name to this client ID.

-- Copy the 'Authorized redirect URI' from your WordPress dashboard.
+- Click ADD URI under 'Authorized redirect URI'.
+Copy the URL from your WordPress dashboard.
 This can be found when configuring the SMTP plugin.
 For example: